istio/istio.io/content/en/docs/setup/install/multicluster/before-you-begin/index.md

 ## Environment Variables

-This guide will refer to two clusters named `cluster1` and `cluster2`.
+This guide will refer to two clusters: `cluster1` and `cluster2`.
 The following environment variables will be used throughout to simplify the instructions:

 Variable | Description